 Just as we did with Jasper, click Write for me until you get the desired amount of words.

 The interesting thing about Frase is that the tool analyzes the top-ranked pages on your topic and shows you what an average good article on this topic looks like, from the number of words to the number of backlinks.
 The tool collects related searches and questions from different sources, analyzes keywords and their relevance, and uses them in the article it writes.

 Frase also analyzed these pages’ structure and content — headers, sections, stats, and links.

 I’ve managed to produce an article of almost 1200 words before the tool ran dry.
-Same as Jarvis, Frase went with a listicle and actually came up with a better outline than Jarvis did.
+Same as Jasper, Frase went with a listicle and actually came up with a better outline than Jasper did.
 The paragraphs also remained coherent all the way through.
 It did stumble a few times, like it messed up the numbers within the listicle and some paragraph turned into lists.
 But, overall, I was very impressed with the quality of the copy — with minimal effort it could be edited into a decent article.

 Again, I’ve checked the copy for readability and search optimization.
 The Hemingway app assigned a readability score of 8, which is slightly above the optimal score of 6, but a decent score among tested tools.
 WebSite Auditor’s score for search optimization is 92% — the best score of all tested tools, so there might be something to Frase’s focus on SEO: